Benign Flame: Saga of Love-12

 Continued from “Match in the Making”

 ‘What a lovely girl she is!’ thought Raja Rao, for the umpteenth time.
 ‘May not be the ravishing type, but surely she’s the charming kind.
 Above all, she’s a wifely stuff.
 Won’t I be able to mould her into a matchless mate?
 What if I propose to her?
 It looks like we are of the same caste and that should make matters easy.
 But then, what of our sub-sects?
 Don’t they seem progressive to mind all that.
 But who knows?
 Appearances can be deceptive, can’t they?
-Oh, even then, one has still to reckon with the gothrams that are to be different for an alliance to materialize.
+Well, even then, one has still to reckon with the gothrams that are to be different for a match to materialize.
 What an irony, the custom that prescribes alliances between blood relations proscribes sagothra marriages!
 What’s a gothram, after all?
-If anything, isn’t it a vague concept at its very best, based as it were on the precept of lineage of all.
-That too attributed to the obscure origins of just a score of rishis.
-What a fanciful notion!
+If anything, isn’t it a vague concept at its very best, based as it were on the precept of lineage of one and all; that too attributed to the obscure origins of just a score of rishis.
+What a fanciful notion it is!
 Don’t all peoples have their own idiosyncrasies?
 And yet, all are prone to ridicule others for their peculiar beliefs.
-After all, what is a custom but the collective prejudice of culture or a corollary of a religious precept?’
+After all, what is a custom but the prejudice of a polity or a corollary of a religious ethos?’

-The thought of the power of love brought back the memories of that memorable encounter he had on the train the previous year.
+The thought of the power of love brought back the memories of the year-old romance in a train journey.
 ‘Oh!
-What a lass she was!’ he thought, and reflected upon that incredible incident.
+What a lovely lass she was!’ he thought, and reflected upon that incredible encounter.

 During that early winter, he went to Khajuraho to study the erotic architecture of its sandstone temples.
 After a weeklong stay there, that evening he boarded the Ganga-Kaveri Express at Satna to reach Madras to present his seminar paper.
 After exchanging pleasantries with a Father on the side and the trade unionist opposite in that four-berth coupe, he went about polishing his seminar paper well into the night.